Ancient Egypt map

 Geographical Knowledge and Mapmaking

-areas in great detail(Map of Ancient Egypt - World History
+in great detail.
+Map of Ancient Egypt - World History Encyclopedia, n.d.
+They

-of major cities and archaeological sites along its banks.
+major cities and archaeological sites along its banks.
+They also greatly helped

 map of Ancient Egypt